google/cel-spec/doc/langdef.md

     `e` or keys of a map `e`.
 Here `x` is a simple identifier to be used in `p` which binds to the element or key.
-The `all()` macro combines per-element predicate results with the "and" (`&&`) operator, so if any predicate evaluates to false, the macro evaluates to false, ignoring any errors from other predicates.
+The `all()` macro combines per-element predicate results with the "and" (`&&`) operator, so if any predicate evaluates to `false`, the macro evaluates to `false`, ignoring any errors from other predicates.
-*   `e.exists(x, p)`: like the `all()` macro, but combines the predicate results with the "or" (`||`) operator.
+*   `e.exists(x, p)`: like the `all()` macro, but combines the predicate results with the "or" (`||`) operator, so if any predicate evaluates to `true`, the macro evaluates to `true`, ignoring any errors from other predicates.
 *   `e.exists_one(x,p)`: like the `exists()` macro, but evaluates to `true` only if the predicate of exactly one element/key evaluates to `true`, and the rest to `false`.
 Any other combination of boolean results evaluates to